 Siddhartha's post mortem report rules out 'foul play', suggests he died due to respiratory blockage

-Bengaluru, Aug 03: The Government Wenlock District Hospital on Friday submitted a preliminary report of the post-mortem conducted on the body of Cafe Coffee Day (CCD) founder and business tycoon V.G.
-Siddhartha, whose body was discovered on the banks of Netravathi river on Wednesday.
+Bengaluru, Aug 03: The Government Wenlock District Hospital on Friday submitted a preliminary report of the post-mortem conducted on the body of Cafe Coffee Day (CCD) founder and business tycoon V G Siddhartha, whose body was discovered on the banks of Netravathi river on Wednesday.

 The report has said that his death occurred due to respiratory blockage caused by drowning.
 The report was submitted by Dr Rajeshwari Devi, superintendent of the district Wenlock Hospital here to city (south) assistant commissioner of police, Kodandarama, who happens to be the investigating officer of the case, on Friday August 2.